julenck/Group4-ECE1140/PHASE_3_TESTING_GUIDE.md

 - ✅ Reads CTC commands from `ctc_track_controller.json`
 - ✅ Reads train speeds from `train_data.json`
 - ✅ No API errors or crashes
+- ✅ Fallback to file I/O works when server unavailable

+**Why the Import Error Happens:**
+- `sw_wayside_controller_ui.py` imports using absolute paths: `from track_controller.New_SW_Code import...`
+- When run from the subdirectory, Python can't find the `track_controller` module
+- **Solution:** Always run from project root or use the integrated launcher

 ---